gaugau3000/mc_sim_fin/README.md

 ```

-Ok so seems like I have 15.6% changes to be ruin, I can expect 36% max drawdown and 183% profit and I have 99.79% change to win money the first year.
+So I have 15.6% changes to be ruin, I can expect 36% max drawdown and 183% profit and I have 99.79% change to win money during the first year.

 ## Documentation